OJddJO/DungeonCrawler/README.md

 6. **Leveling and Skill Trees:** Gain experience points by defeating monsters and leveling up.
 Invest skill points in skill trees to customize character abilities and playstyle.

 **"Dungeon Crawler: Endless Descent"** offers a classic and engaging endless game experience, perfect for those who enjoy exploration, combat, and character progression in a dark and mysterious setting.

+## Known Issue

+**BUG THAT WILL NOT BE CORRECTED DUE TO THE USAGE OF CURSES**
+-   When showing the spell tree, since chinese characters take 2 alphanumeric character width, it will cause minor problem (windows borders and the rendering of the tree).